sadie6cc/sadie6cc/README.md

 - 👋 Hi, I’m sadie6cc
-- 👀 I’m interested inlearning github
+- 👀 I’m interested in learning github
 - 🌱 I’m currently learning nothing yet but im trying
 - 💞️ I’m looking to collaborate on learning what this sentence means
 - 📫 How to reach me sadie6cc@gmail.com